JingxiangH/JingxiangH.github.io/_pages/about.md

   - /about.html
 ---

-I'm a third-year undergraduate student at [School of Economics](https://econ.fudan.edu.cn/), [Fudan University](https://www.fudan.edu.cn).
+I am a third-year undergraduate student at [School of Economics](https://econ.fudan.edu.cn/), [Fudan University](https://www.fudan.edu.cn).
 My research interests widely lie in both theoretical and empirical research in the field of macroeconomics, development economics, labor economics, etc. I am currently applying for PhD program in economics.

 My research experience is listed in the RESEARCH page, and a few writing samples are attached there.